apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Gov. Newsom signs bill to classify child sex trafficking as a serious felony in California**
+**Here's who made the second Republican presidential debate**

-You can read more about it [here](https://www.kcra.com/article/california-bill-child-sex-trafficking-felony-signed/45310822).
+You can read more about it [here](https://www.politico.com/news/2023/09/25/rnc-announces-candidates-for-another-trump-less-debate-00118087).

 ## Requirements
 - Python 3.8